 For example, in February 2012, the United States and Europe threatened sanctions against Iran for developing weapons-grade uranium.
 In retaliation, Iran threatened to close the Straits of Hormuz, potentially restricting oil supply.
 Even though the supply of oil did not change, traders bid up the price of oil to almost $110 in March.
 Gas prices rose to $3.87 a gallon.

 Investors have developed a measurement of stock volatility called beta.
-It tells you how well the stock price is correlated with the S&P 500 Index.
-If it moves perfectly along with the Index, the beta will be 1.0.
+It tells you how well the stock price is correlated with the Standard & Poor’s 500 Index.
+If it moves perfectly along with the index, the beta will be 1.0.
 Stocks with betas that are higher than 1.0 are more volatile than the S&P 500.
 Stocks with a beta less than 1.0 are not as volatile.

 Market volatility is the velocity of price changes for any market.
-That includes commodities, forex and the stock market.
+That includes commodities, forex, and the stock market.
 Increased volatility of the stock market is usually a sign that a market top or market bottom is at hand.
-That's because there is a lot of uncertainty.
+There is a lot of uncertainty.
 Bullish traders bid up prices on a good news day, while bearish traders and short-sellers drive prices down on bad news.

 The VIX® is also called the fear index.
-Usually, when the VIX® is high, stock prices fall.
+When the VIX® is high, stock prices fall.
 Often, oil prices also drop as investors worry that global growth will slow.
 Traders searching for a safe haven bid up gold and Treasury notes.
 That sends interest rates down.